-It got me thinking about why horror is so powerful and about what it is that scares us the most.
-This thought continued as I began watching Doctor Who, which has some pretty intense horror-inspired episodes throughout, and then on as I began to read some horror novels for the heck of it.
-Recently, I got into the TV show Supernatural, which is a horror-type show.
-(I think my opinion on horror may be changing--or at least my tolerance of it.)
+It got me thinking about why horror is so powerful.
+This continued as I began watching Doctor Who, which has some horror-inspired episodes throughout and then as I began to read some horror novels for the heck of it.
+Recently, I got into the TV show Supernatural, which is also a horror-type show.
+(I think my tolerance may be growing.)

-In the midst of all this, I had one unifying thought--some of the most powerful horror stories involve children.
+In the midst of all this, I had one unifying thought: some of the most powerful horror stories touch on issues related to childhood.
 (Obviously, not all of them.
-Horror also commonly revolves around shocks, death, and blood and gore.
-However, it is a common motif.)
+Horror also commonly revolves around body weirdness, madness, and death.)

-Think how many horror films have murderous, psychopathic children, or possessed children, or the ghosts of children.
-Then expand that thought.
-Think about things reminiscent of childhood, and how often they appear in horror-related stories.
-I saw this myself very clearly in the way Steven Moffat created horror in many of his Doctor Who episodes. ("The Empty Child" is the episode that freaked me the out most, by the way--it's also my favorite.)
-Think about dolls, or clowns, or children's songs being twisted to become something creepy or unearthly.
+Think how many horror films have psychopathic or possessed children or the ghosts of children.
+Then expand on that.
+Think about how often things that are reminiscent of childhood appear in horror-related stories.
+Think about dolls, or clowns, or children's songs being twisted into something creepy or unearthly.
+I see this myself in the way Steven Moffat creates horror in many of his Doctor Who episodes. ("The Empty Child" is the episode that has freaked me the out most--it's also my favorite.)
 It happens a lot in this genre.

-Even as someone very new to the horror genre, it's clear to me that this is a powerful concept.
-But why does it appear so much?
+So even as someone very new to horror, it's clear to me that childhood is a key concept.
+But why does it appear so often?

 The answer seems fairly clear: we're not afraid of children themselves (or most of us aren't, anyway).
 We're afraid of corrupted innocence.
 The loss of innocence is a common theme in all kinds of stories, made powerful by the fact that everyone goes through it at some point.
-Everyone grows up, and everyone loses the childlike innocence they had at the beginning of their life.
-This is a natural and accepted part of life--but it's also a kind of tragic, sometimes frightening thing.
-The loss of innocence, in its worse cases, comes violently and far too soon, such as with abused children.
+Everyone grows up, and everyone loses the childish naivete they had at the beginning of their life.
+This is a natural and accepted part of life--but it's also often a tragic and sometimes a frightening thing.
+The loss of innocence, in its worst cases, comes violently and far too soon, as with children who experience abuse, disaster, or war.

-So it speaks to us on many levels, innocence and the loss of it, and one of those levels is fear.
-I think horror writers know this, or at least they play on it very well.
+So this idea speaks to us on many levels, and one of those levels is fear.
+Horror writers know this.
 They take that which is most innocent, children, and other artifacts related to childhood, and then they corrupt it.
-They play on the natural fear of lost and corrupted innocence and make it into something grotesque and hugely powerful.
+They play on this natural fear and use it to create something powerful and grotesque.

-That's what I've noticed in my small experience with horror, and I think it's a good point to note, psychologically and as a writer.
-It certainly helps you when you're trying to invoke fear with something you're writing.
+I think it's a good point to note, both psychologically and as a writer.
+It certainly helps you when you're trying to invoke fear with something you're creating.

 The Lesser Evil: Femi...